chaos-polymtl/lethe/README.md

 > in order to forget their earthly life.

 Lethe is described [here](https://doi.org/10.1016/j.softx.2020.100579).
-It originally began as a weekend project, but slowly grew into CFD, DEM and CFD-DEM software used in actual research.
+It originally began as a weekend project, but slowly grew into a CFD, DEM and CFD-DEM software used in actual research.
 Lethe is under active development.